 - Where are there gaps in training that either lead to or fail to prevent errors?
 This information will enable you to create, curate, or promote training to address these gaps.

 The checklist data needs to be mappable to the rest of your learning data for this to work.
 That’s why the observational checklist app needs to use a mappable learner identifier.

-What about future changes to the ecosystem—how will adding, replacing, or removing specific tools affect LXP data, or will it?
+What about future changes to the ecosystem—how will adding, replacing, or removing specific tools affect checklist data, or will it?

 Changes to the ecosystem are unlikely to affect checklist data.